darwino/darwino-documentation/Environment Setup.md

 Eclipse Import
 --------------

-Using "Import -> Maven -> Existing Maven Projects", import the projects from the darwino-demo folder.
+Using "Import &rarr; Maven &rarr; Existing Maven Projects", import the projects from the darwino-demo folder.

 In a new Eclipse installation, Eclipse will generate some errors about "Plugin execution not covered by lifecycle configuration" referring to several of the pom files.
 To fix this, choose the Quick Fix for the error that discovers new m2e connectors.
 After going through this process and installing the connectors, Eclipse will stop complaining.